 Seasonality Insights for Area C (Pemberton Valley/Mount Currie/D'Arcy)

-- The Airbnb seasonality in Area C (Pemberton Valley/Mount Currie/D'Arcy) shows moderate seasonality with distinct peak and low periods.
+- The Airbnb seasonality in Area C (Pemberton Valley/Mount Currie/D'Arcy) shows highly seasonal trends requiring careful strategy.
 While the sections above show seasonal averages, it's also insightful to look at the extremes:

 - Understanding both the seasonal averages and these monthly peaks and troughs in revenue, occupancy, and ADR is crucial for maximizing your Airbnb profit potential in Area C (Pemberton Valley/Mount Currie/D'Arcy).